angelinapartenheimer/CRDipy/README.md

 # Auger-Dipole-Calculation
-Use a Healpy map to generate a dataset of Auger-observed UHECR events and evaluate their dipole.
+Generate events and evaluate the large-scale dipole anisotropy from a Healpy map.